dalgama/Webtalky/README.txt

 - Chat works
 - Login system:
   - We have a signin system and a register system both are achieved by fetching and putting data to our database.
-  - We also have feedback system for the client, to mention what state their account is in such as if they successfully registered their account, logged in with the correct creditials or why their login didn't work.
+  - We also have feedback system for the client, to mention what state their account is in such as if our system successfully registered their account, if the client logged in with the correct creditials or why their login didn't work.
 - Information stored and retrieved from DDB
 - Fully functional API to access data
 - Updated test cases